PhD (History & Theory of Art), MIT

 I am currently teaching an undergraduate course on China in the Western Imagination (Rhetoric 119), a primary texts course exploring descriptions of China from Marco Polo to Jules Itier.
 My graduate seminar this semester is on the Factory: before Marx and after Warhol (Rhetoric 250), on spatial conceptions of labor and value.
-In Fall 2014, I will be teaching Theory of the Copy (Rhetoric 136), a course on fakes, forgeries, and the controversies they ignite, and a new methods course with Michael Mascuch, Visual Rhetoric (Rhetoric 114).
+In Fall 2014, I am teaching Theory of the Copy (Rhetoric 136), a course on fakes, forgeries, and the controversies they ignite, in addition to a methods course with Michael Mascuch on Visual Rhetoric (Rhetoric 250/114).

 Prior to joining the Rhetoric department, I was a junior fellow of the Society of Fellows at Harvard University, and obtained my PhD from the History, Theory and Criticism of Architecture and Art program in the School of Architecture and Planning at MIT.

 Van Gogh On Demand: China and the Readymade

 "The Panda Man and the Anti-Counterfeiting Hero: Art, Activism, and Appropriation in Contemporary China," Journal of Visual Culture

 "Ambience as Commodity: Experience Design and the Legal Expansion of 'Trade Dress,'" Future Anterior (May 2012)

 "The Unskilled Migrant," Third Text Asia (Spring 2010)